EMirando7/smooth-scrolling/learn.md

 ### scroll-behaivor
 * how the scrolling will affected when a scrollbar or wheel is used.

-* default value is snappy, instant > auto
+* default value is snappy, instant
+> auto
-* a more graudual look, with a landscape view of the content, > smooth
+* a more graudual look, with a landscape view of the content
+> smooth